kartikmungole/User-Activity-Logger/README.md

 Middleware: The custom middleware logs user requests, including their IP address, visited URL, and the time of access.
 Admin Panel: View the logs through the Django admin interface.
 Simple Views: The project includes basic pages such as Home, About, and Contact to test the logging functionality.

+**Architecture**
+Custom Middleware (LogMiddleware): Captures request data and stores it in the ActivityLog model.
+ActivityLog Model: A simple model designed to store user activity, including the following fields:
+ip_address: Stores the user's IP address.
+url: Stores the full URL that was accessed.
+timestamp: Automatically records the time the request was made.
+Simple Views: Three basic views (Home, About, Contact) to simulate user activity across different pages.

+**Requirements**
+To run this project, you'll need:
+Python 3.x
+Django 3.x or higher